CarlosNZ/fig-tree-evaluator/README.md

 Aliases: `match`, `switch`

 The "match" operator is equivalent to a "switch"/"case" in Javascript.
 It is similar to the ["conditional"](#conditional) operator, but can handle matching to any number of values, not just `true`/`false`.
-This provides a way to construct [**decision trees**](https://en.wikipedia.org/wiki/Decision_tree).
+This provides a way to construct elaborate [**decision trees**](https://en.wikipedia.org/wiki/Decision_tree).

 #### Properties